graemeleehickey/goldilocks/README.md

 computationally efficient and fast algorithm is helpful.
 The `goldilocks` package takes advantage of many tools to achieve this:

-- Log-rank tests are implemented via the [`fastlogranktest`](https://CRAN.R-project.org/package=fastlogranktest) package, which uses a lightweight C++ implementation
+- Log-rank tests are implemented via code from the [`fastlogranktest`](https://CRAN.R-project.org/package=fastlogranktest) package, which uses a lightweight C++ implementation